 If you are travelling with other people on your workation, it will help everyone to have the best possible time if there is a common understanding of your work boundaries.
 Let others know the times you intend to work, so they can make their own plans accordingly.

-As with anything in life, good communication makes life a lot easier for everyone.
+As with anything in life, good communication makes things a lot easier for everyone.

 Make it count